peterpeterparker/daviddalbusco.com/src/blog/sometimes-you-just-need-a-dumb-library.md

 #### Installation Of The Dependencies

-Everything is in place, we can now install the dependencies.
+Everything is in place, we can now install the dependencies.
 Before doing so, we create an empty new file `index.ts` in a new folder `src` , otherwise the installation will end up in error, as a build is chained with the process.

 ```bash
 mkdir src && touch src/index.ts